 Hi!
 I’m really glad you’re here.
 My name is Christine, I’m a traveling creative entrepreneur following my flow through life.
 I believe in creating more Sundays in your everyday and designing an intentional lifestyle around what lights you up, and that’s why I’ve made this blog The Daily Sunday.

-I’ve been on the road for 3 years while chasing my dreams, at a fraction of the cost of my living expenses back home in the states.
+I’ve been on a nomadic pursuit for 4 years while chasing my dreams, at a fraction of the cost of my living expenses back home in the states.
 I don’t travel sparingly, I travel intentionally, and I want to share my best tips, tricks, and methods that have made this all possible for me.
-I’ve tried it all and can offer what I’ve learned to save you tons of time and trial and error.
+I’ve tried it all and can offer what I’ve learned to save you tons of time and trial and error, and in inside look into the digital nomad lifestyle as a solo female traveler.

-Don’t get me wrong, I value quality — but I grew up with a “thrift-first” mentality which takes me through everything I do today.
-People call me resourceful as I’ve found ways to live my best life for free, or relatively inexpensively.
-What that looks like for me is having beautiful experiences that inspire creativity, stable internet access, a journal, and an oat milk latte by my side.
+I grew up with a “thrift minded” mentality which takes me through everything I do today.
+I equally value quality and merge the two to have amazing experiences around the globe.
+People call me resourceful as I’ve found ways to “live my best life” for free, or relatively inexpensively.
+What that looks like for me is having beautiful experiences that inspire creativity, stable internet access, a journal, nature, and an oat milk latte by my side.

-- I’m a Cancer sun, Aries moon & Sagittarius rising (isn’t it obvious?!) just in case you’re into that stuff 😉
+- I’m a Cancer sun, Aries moon & Sagittarius rising (isn’t it obvious?!) and geek out on all things quantum creation

 - I’m an introvert and I recharge my batteries by people watching/writing in cafes, spending time with animals, and endlessly learning on my laptop

-- My journey with studying energetics + wellness began before it was trendy in 2010
+- My journey with studying energetics + wellness began in 2010 and has evolved into a passion of helping others understand and create their own realities

-- I began my first business at age 14, and have had many projects since then including a crystal jewelry store
+- I’ve always been a closet entrepreneur and began my first business at age 14.
+Since then I’ve had many projects including a crystal jewelry store, clothing lines, e-commerce business, and more!

 My background + roots